PrestaShop/docs/development/architecture/introduction.md

 Finally, **Modules** are independent, optional packages that can extend and customize PrestaShop in many ways.
 They interact with the Core either by _hooking_ into extension points which are placed throughout the code, or by _replacing_ core components with their own.

-{{% notice note %}}
-While in this diagram we have placed Modules on the Back-end side, they can actually have an impact on Front-end as well.
-{{% /notice %}}

 ### Front-end

 On the front side, implementations can vary a lot depending on the theme.
 Some themes are HTML-based and rely on little amount of scripting.
 Other themes are more advanced and Javascript-heavy.